Andy Dawkins: Biography

 Originally from Chicago, Dawkins came to Minnesota in the late 1960s to attend the Hamline University School of Law in St. Paul.
 During law school, he moved to Philadelphia to work with homeless youth, but intended to return to Minnesota.
 In 1978, he established a neighborhood law practice in Saint Paul's Frogtown neighborhood and set a personal goal of gaining election to the Legislature within 10 years.
 Before joining the Legislature, Dawkins said it was important to him that he get to know the neighborhood and its residents' concerns, so he volunteered for a number of community organizations and the Minnesota Democratic–Farmer–Labor Party.

 First elected to the House in a November 1987 special election, Dawkins filled the District 65A seat vacated by former Speaker of the House Fred Norton (DFL-St. Paul) upon Norton's appointment to the state Court of Appeals.

 After leaving the legislature in 2003, Dawkins led the department of Neighborhood Housing and Property Improvement for the city of Saint Paul for several years.
 In 2006, he began working as an attorney at the law firm of Mansfield, Tanick, and Cohen.

-In June 2014 Dawkins announced that he would run for Minnesota Attorney General under the Green Party banner.

-If Dawkins had won 5 percent of the vote, it would have elevated the Minnesota Green Party to the major-party status it once held in Minnesota.
+In June 2014, Dawkins announced that he would run for Minnesota Attorney General under the Minnesota Green Party banner.
+While Dawkins' 1.49% of the vote in the November election re-qualified the Green Party for minor-party status, he failed to meet the 5% threshold to elevate it to the major-party status it once held in Minnesota.